2013–14 UConn Huskies women's basketball team: USA basketball

 Tuck was selected to be the team captain.

 The team traveled to the Canary Islands to take part in a preliminary event, the Lanzarote International Invitational Title, which included other teams also headed to the U19 world championship.
 In the opening game against Australia, the Aussies held a lead at halftime, which was extended to seven points in the second half, until Morgan Tuck helped lead a comeback, resulting in a close win.
 The team then defeated the host team, Spain, to win the Lanzarote International Invitational title.

 Following the preliminary event, the team traveled to Klaipėda and Panevėžys, Lithuania for the World Championship.
 All three UConn players were starters in every game, except one game missed by Jefferson due to injury.
 The USA team won their first five games easily, then had a close, six point victory over France.
 In the medal rounds, the USA team beat Japan easily in the quarterfinals, then faced Australia, the team that had played them close in the Canary islands.
 The game started out quite close, with Australia leading on some occasions, and held a three-point lead with six minutes to go in the first half.
-Then Stewart scored nine consecutive points to start a 21–0 run to take over the game.
+Stewart then scored nine consecutive points to start a 21–0 run to take over the game.
 The USA team won, to advance to the gold medal game against France, the team they had played earlier in a close game.
 The first half was close, with the USA holding a seven-point lead at halftime, but the second half was all USA, who held France to only eight more points.
 The USA won the gold medal by a score of 61–28.

 Stewart set a U19 scoring record with 152 points, surpassing the record previously held by Maya Moore.
 Stewart was also honored as the MVP of the tournament.